sharmainec/tp/docs/UserGuide.md

 ### Filtering flashcards by condition(s): `filter`

-Filters flashcards based on specified condition(s), such that only flashcards matching **any of the given conditions** remain in the displayed flashcard list of [list mode](#list-mode)
+Filters flashcards based on specified condition(s), such that only flashcards matching **any of the given conditions** remain in the displayed flashcard list of [list mode](#list-mode).

 Format: `filter [l/LANGUAGE] [i/INDEX_LIST] [r/INDEX_RANGE]`

 * The `filter` search will apply **only on flashcards in the displayed flashcard list of [list mode](#list-mode)**.
   Flashcards not in the displayed flashcard list will not subsequently show up even if a `filter` command with matching conditions is executed.
+  (Refer to the last `filter` example).
 * `LANGUAGE` is not **case-sensitive** (e.g. "Chinese" matches "CHINESE").
 * `INDEX_LIST` is a list of space separated indices, that refer to the indices shown in the displayed flashcard list of [list mode](#list-mode).
 * `INDEX_RANGE` is a pair of space separated indices, that refer to the indices shown in the displayed flashcard list of [list mode](#list-mode).